 416 Snackbar is the epitome of modern eating.
 It began as a blog, which is a good start.
 Once it became a real life bar, it attracted hoards of Torontonians looking for a small and cozy place that celebrates the night.
 From DJs to $5 tapas, this is the kind of bar where you might forget that you need to eat for awhile.
 Once you recall that basic human function, you won't be disappointed.
 Incredibly diverse food from an eggplant "sangwich" to steak tartare for under $10.
 The steamed pork buns are kind of like potato chips: it is hard to eat just one.
 Not that you have to.

-Bar Isabel has received a lot of buzz in the last year, but so far it has not gone to their head.
-Late night eats are impressively carnivorous, such as roast bone barrow or a whole octopus or fish ceviche.
-You can also have some horse tartare, tongue on brioche, or a vegan salad if you aren't as impressed with eating tongue.
-If you are ready to keep the libations flowing, the cocktail menu is seriously impressive with intriguing names like "A Woman Scorned."
-People have reservations six weeks in ahead.
-The place is worth the wait and worth the hype.
+Bar Isabel has received a lot of buzz since it opened, but so far it has not gone to their heads.
+Late night eats are impressively carnivorous, such as roast bone marrow or a whole octopus or sea bream ceviche.
+You can also have a cheese plate, chorizo, or a well-balanced salad with mushrooms, peas and mint.
+If you are ready to keep the libations flowing, the cocktail menu has seasonal offerings, like summer's Ivy League with Spanish Brandy and Strawberry Vermouth.
+Reservations are recommended to be made as much as six weeks in advance.
+This is when it pays to be Type A.

 There are times in the middle of the night when a diner sounds like heaven and a greasy spoon is the only kind of spoon you want to put in your mouth.
 The Thompson Diner is probably classier than what you imagine, with the sleek design of the hotel restaurant being reminiscent of many of the kitchens in Toronto's modern condos.
 With 24 hour service, you can go to continue your evening with drinks and appetizers.
 Or you can start yourself on the path to sobriety with meals ranging from fried chicken to mac and cheese with truffle oil.
 Meals are gigantic and great for sharing with your hip downtown friends.